Savoring those proverbial 10,000 hours.* Below are the first four prompts for Inktober.

 There’s an emphasis on “deliberate practice.”
 Meaning the more efficient you are in your studies, the further you will progress in the same amount of time.

+Price also talks about how art classes and online tutorials had helped him.
 You can work on your own stuff, waiting for your own epiphany.
 But what if you get stuck while trying to complete something of your own and all it takes is somebody pointing out to you a solution to a rudimentary problem?